-A computer screen with a malware warning
+A computer screen with a malware warning.

 The recent Securities and Exchange Commission (SEC) lawsuit against SolarWinds is a landmark in regulatory enforcement, signaling a new level of accountability for federal contractors.
 Cybersecurity standards have long been mandated, particularly for the defense industrial base (DIB), and now it’s clear that the regulations have teeth.